-Good hand hygiene by both healthcare providers and patients, such as washing hands often with soap and water or an alcohol-based hand sanitizer, is a simple and effective way to prevent the spread of CPOs.
+Good hand hygiene by both healthcare providers and patients, such as washing hands often with soap and water or using an alcohol-based hand sanitizer, is a simple and effective way to prevent the spread of CPOs.
 The public should avoid unnecessary exposure to health care in endemic countries.
-In healthcare settings, identifying CPO cases and placing colonized or infected patients on contact precautions, using medical devices and antimicrobials wisely, carefully cleaning and disinfecting rooms and medical equipment can significantly reduce the risk of CPO transmission.
+In healthcare settings, identifying CPO cases and placing colonized or infected patients on contact precautions, using medical devices and antimicrobials wisely, and carefully cleaning and disinfecting rooms as well as medical equipment can significantly reduce the risk of CPO transmission.